siddadd/HOGSim2/README.md

 This code package contains the following files:

-- HoG_Test_Vehicle.cpp is the code that runs the hardware models (proposed in FPL 2015) on the INRIA Benchmark
+- HoG_Test_Vehicle.cpp is the top wrapper that runs the hardware models (proposed in FPL 2015) on the INRIA Benchmark.
+If you want access to the hardware IP please fill out this form and we will get back to you providing you with a pathway to use the RTL.

 - We also provide switches to run the original OpenCV HOG model and a self-trained OpenCV HOG model for comparison purposes.
 We used LibSVM for training (infrastructure to be released soon)